Dave Roesser, PhD

 He holds B.S. degrees in both Mechanical and Chemical Engineering as well as an M.S. degree in Chemical Engineering from the New Jersey Institute of Technology.
 Mr. Badiola has also completed extensive prior research in the areas of high temperature combustion/metallurgy and material characterization.
 He has authored several publications related to combustion science and material synthesis.

+Mark Casillas is the General Counsel for Encina Development Group.
 Mr. Casillas has more than 35 years of experience in corporate law.
 Prior to founding his own law firm Mr. Casillas practiced law at Wilson Sonsini Goodrich & Rosati in Silicon Valley, where he helped run one of the largest corporate practices in Silicon Valley, and at LeBoeuf Lamb Greene & MacRae in San Francisco, where he led transactions throughout the United States as well as China, Southeast Asia, Europe, Latin America, and Russia.
 Mr. Casillas graduated from Harvard Law School, where he was Managing Editor of the nation’s leading public interest law review.
 He then clerked for the Chief Judge of the United States Court of Appeals, Tenth Circuit, and began his career in New York at Breed Abbott & Morgan before moving to San Francisco.
 Mark is a member of the Bar in New York and California.

 Mr. Aaron Domingo has more than a quarter century career within the project finance and project development sectors on a global basis.
 He began his career at Nippon Credit Bank, and later moved to GE Capital Corporation, where he was appointed as the Director, Energy Projects International with a focus on projects throughout Asia.
 Mr. Domingo become a Principal, and executive officer in enterprises which financed cogen facilities in Thailand, and transitioned 2 X 122 MW cogen operations to Ogden Energy (now Covanta Energy NYSE:CVA), sourced development rights and completed construction of 250MW of Nat-Gas power facilities in the US, and 135MW cogen in Beijing for United Technologies, as well as developed JV rights to develop 738km gas pipeline system in China.
 Mr. Domingo developed projects in both wind and solar, and managed global finance and development teams in Asia, Europe, and Latin America.
 He has managed large portfolio power and renewable projects worth more than $5 Billion over his career.
 Mr. Domingo received his Bachelor of Science in Business Administration from Syracuse University, and an MBA from University of Chicago Graduate School of Business